WLCSC/wePict/README.md

 How To
 ------
 * bundle install
-* edit/create config/database.yml, config/app_config.yml, config/initializers/mail.rb
+* Edit/create config/database.yml, config/app_config.yml, and config/private_pub.yml
 * rake db:setup

+Note that you need the Faye server running in addition to the regular rails server - there's a rackup file that takes care of that.

 This can use LDAP and/or a local set of users for authentication.
 Users have to exist before they can log in, which means you need to manually create at least 1 user in your database before you can get in.